MrPowers/chispa/README.md

 Install the latest version with `pip install chispa`.

-It's better to manage your PySpark project with Poetry and add this library as a development dependency with `poetry add chispa --dev`.
+If you use Poetry, add this library as a development dependency with `poetry add chispa --dev`.

 ## Column equality